 Once you’ve experienced the wonder of Ainsworth Hot Springs Resort, you will wonder why you didn’t visit sooner.
 A magical retreat awaits you in the heart of the Kootenay Mountain region, all you have to do is get here.

-Hot Springs pools and cave, open daily 10am – 9:30pm.
+Hot Springs Pools and Cave - Temporarily Closed.
 Hot Springs entry includes guest lockers.
 Swimsuit and towel rental available.

 Accommodation – includes access to the Hot Springs.
-Check-in 4pm / Check-out 11am, no smoking/no pets, complimentary guest wifi.
+Check-in 4pm / Check-out 11am, no smoking/no pets, Cancellation policy 48 hours.
+Complimentary guest wifi.

-Restaurant – Ktunaxa Grill, open 7am – 9pm; see link to Grill page and menu, Dinner Reservations recommended.
+Ktunaxa Grill, - Temporarily Closed; see link to Grill page and menu, Dinner Reservations recommended.